-Within the line item of cost of production services, the largest amount relates to rental costs of RSD 70,400 thousand (2018: RSD 237,303 thousand).
-More detailed explanation of the reduction in rental costs is given in Notes 19e and 24.
+Within the line item of costs of production services, the largest amount relates to rental costs of RSD 70,400 thousand (2018: RSD 237,303 thousand).
+More detailed explanation of the reduction in rental expenses is given in notes 19e and 24.

-The lease expenses not accounted for under IFRS 16 amounted to RSD 70,400 thousand in 2019 (low-value business premises and VAT for all business premises of RSD 54,668 thousand, vehicles of RSD 5,609 thousand and ATMs of RSD 10,123 thousand).
+The expensest of leases that are not covered by IFRS 16 amounts to RSD 70,400 thousand in 2019 (business premises small value and VAT for all business premises in amount of 54,668 thousand dinars, vehicles 5,609 thousand dinars and ATMs 10,123 thousand dinars).

-The total expenses of the lease of business premises that did not qualify for accounting under IFRS 16 in 2019 amounted to RSD 361 thousand.
-Within the remaining amount of the expenses per business premises lease, the major portion consists of servicing costs for the Bank's head office building (RSD 19,761 thousand) and the relating taxes (value added tax for legal entities and personal income tax for individuals) payable on the net amount of business premises rental borne by the lessee (the Bank).
+The total expenses of leasing business premises that did not meet the requirements for posting under IFRS 16 in 2019 is RSD 361 thousand.
+In the remaining amount of business premises lease, the largest part consists of servicing costs of the headquarter of the bank (RSD 19,761 thousand) and related taxes (value added tax for legal entities and personal income tax for individuals) on the net amount of business premises lease that fall on the lessee (bank).

-Expenses of the vehicle lease relate to the value added tax borne by the lessee (the Bank).
+Vehicle lease expenses relate to value added tax that falls on the lessee (bank).

-ATM lease contracts do not qualify for accounting under IFRS 16 because of the low value of the contracts, the indefinite expiration date and the fact that the asset is not identifiable.
+ATM lease contracts do not qualify for IFRS 16 posting because of the low value of the contract, the indefinite expiration date and the fact that the asset is not identifiable.